vandmo/hju/README.md

 ## clone
 Clones all child repositories.

+## folders
+Lists all managed folders.
+Can be used as pipe input.

 ## switch [-c|--create]
 Switches to a branch in all managed repositories.
 Optionally creates it if missing.